jsankey/zutubi-android-ant/README.md

 Currently, zutubi-android-ant contains the following tasks:

 * addusedpermission    : adds <uses-permission> elements to a manifest
 * bumpversion          : bumps the project versionCode (optionally versionName)
 * getversion           : captures the versionCode and versionName to properties
 * libproperties        : makes it easy to link library sources in Eclipse
 * lint                 : convenience task for running Android lint
 * ndkbuild             : convenience task for running native builds
-* removeusedpermission: removes <uses-permission> elements from a manifest
+* removeusedpermission : removes <uses-permission> elements from a manifest
+* setmanifestattributes: sets attributes on the <manifest> element
 * setversion           : sets the project versionCode and/or versionName

 Full documentation for the tasks is available online: